CosmosOS/CosmosHttp/README.md

   </a>
 </p>

 > CosmosHTTP is a HTTP client made in C# for the Cosmos operating system construction kit.
+GET and PUT are currently supported.

 ### Todo
 - Implement HTTPS